Pyeongchang Olympics come with a musical kick thanks to vast K-pop menu

 And K-pop doesn't scrimp on the size of its boy and girl bands.

 Exo has 12 members while BTS, Monsta X and iKon each have seven.
-Super Junior has ranged from seven to 12.
+Super Junior has peaked at as many 15.
 Confusingly, the group Seventeen has 13 members and Twice has nine.

 BTS are the current K-pop heavyweights, with 12.6 million Twitter followers and more than two billion YouTube views.
 The band's name translates literally to "Bulletproof Boy Scouts," although it announced last year its name would stand for Beyond the Scene in English.